Art History (PhD)

 Students are expected to declare a major field of study by spring term of their first year.
 Students are required to take a minimum of 12 credits in their major field and at least 8 credits in their minor field at the graduate level (500 or 600 level) prior to taking their field exams.

 Students entering the PhD program with an MA in hand may petition to waive some course work requirements to more quickly progress through the program.
-University policy specifies that at least one full-time academic year—the residency year—must be completed following admission into the doctoral program.
-During this year of residency, the student is expected to make progress toward the degree by completing course credits and satisfying doctoral degree requirements.
-The residency year consists of three consecutive terms of full-time UO course work toward the degree, with a minimum of 9 completed graduate credits a term.
-Courses in Research: [Topic] (ARH 601), Special Problems: [Topic] (ARH 605), and other individualized study options may be a part of the 9 credits, but the majority of the year of residency is expected to consist of regular graduate course work.
+The University residency requirement specifies that at least 27 credits—the equivalent of one full-time academic year—must be completed following admission into the doctoral program.
+Courses in Research: [Topic] (ARH 601), Special Problems: [Topic] (ARH 605), and other individualized study options may be a part of the 9 credits, but the majority of the residency requirement is expected to consist of regular graduate course work.

 Foreign Language Requirement